hasanarmoushnadsoft/Mobile-Interview/README.md

 # Winners Interview Mobile Test
-Referencing the designs below, create an iOS application that mimics a minimal amount and very basic functionality of the below screens.
+Referencing the designs below, create a mobile application that mimics a minimal amount and very basic functionality of the below screens.

 ![Screens](readme-assets/screen.gif)